-- 1. Download http://se.inf.ethz.ch/courses/2011b_fall/eprog/assignments/02/traffic.zip and unzip it to a folder of your choice.
-Open assignment_2.ecf in EiffelStudio and look at the class PREVIEW again: you will see that the feature explore is now empty.
+- 1. Download http://se.inf.ethz.ch/courses/2013b\fall/eprog/assignments/02/traffic.zip and unzip it to a folder of your choice.
+Open assignment\2.ecf in EiffelStudio and look at the class PREVIEW again: you will see that the feature explore is now empty.
 If you run the program, you will see the map of Zurich and nothing else going on (nothing is highlighted or animated).
 In this task you will add feature call instructions to explore (between do and end) and check how they affect the map. - 2.
 Let us add a new station to one of the tram lines in Zurich.
-To achieve that you will have to call a feature on the predefined object zurich.
-Try to find out which feature it is: type zurich followed by a dot, and go through the pop-up list until you see something that fits.
+To achieve that you will have to call a feature on the predefined object Zurich.
+Try to find out which feature it is: type Zurich followed by a dot, and go through the pop-up list until you see something that fits.
 Note that this feature requires some arguments: you have to provide Traffic with the name for the new station as well as its x and y coordinates.
 The name can be any text string you like in double quotes, for example "Zoo".
 The coordinates are measured in meters starting from the city center.
 For example, x = 1800 and y = -500 would denote a location 1800 meters to the east and 500 meters to the south from the city center. - 3.
-To add the new station to one of the existing tram lines invoke the feature connect_station on zurich, giving it as arguments the line number and the name of the station. - 4.
+To add the new station to one of the existing tram lines invoke the feature connect\station on Zurich, giving it as arguments the line number and the name of the station. - 4.
 If you run the program now, you won't see any changes on the map.
-This is because in Traffic we distinguish two kinds of objects: the model of the city (in our case zurich) and its visual representation, the view (in our case called zurich_map).
+This is because in Traffic we distinguish two kinds of objects: the model of the city (in our case Zurich) and its visual representation, the view (in our case called Zurich\map).
 Whenever you change the model, you have to let the view know that it has to update itself accordingly.
-Add a call to zurich_map.update and you will see that the new station now appears on the map.
-If you would like the map to zoom automatically so that the new station fits on the screen, add a call to zurich_map.fit_to_window. - 5.
+Add a call to Zurich\map.update and you will see that the new station now appears on the map.
+If you would like the map to zoom automatically so that the new station fits on the screen, add a call to Zurich\map.fit\to\window. - 5.
 Now let us attract some attention to the new station and make it blink.
 You can achieve that by highlighting and unhighlighting the view of the station several times in a row.
-To access the station view use the expression zurich_map.station_views.item (...), providing the station name as an argument.
+In order to access the station view use the expression Zurich\map.station\view (...), which takes a station as an argument; to get to the station you can use Zurich.station (...), and provide the station name as an argument, for example "Zoo".

 To make the blinking visible, call the feature wait after each highlight and unhighlight instruction, giving as an argument the number of seconds you want to wait.
-Notice that wait is not invoked as the other features, by using an object name and then a dot, but just as it is (it is an unqualified call [Touch Of Class, page 134]). - 6.
-Let us find out where the feature wait comes from.
+Notice that wait is not invoked as the other features, by using an object name and then a dot, but just as it is (it is an unqualified call [Touch Of Class, page 134]).

+6. Let us find out where the feature wait comes from.
 As it appears in an unqualified call, it must be defined either in the same class or in an ancestor class.
 An ancestor class for a class C is a class that C inherits from.
-You may have noticed the inherit ZURICH_MAP clause after class PREVIEW.
-It means that PREVIEW can use all the features defined in ZURICH_MAP.
+You may have noticed the inherit ZURICH\OBJECTS clause after class PREVIEW.
+It means that PREVIEW can use all the features defined in ZURICH\OBJECTS.